-Muddy Feet believes that connecting with nature leads us to develop better happier lives and helps us to appreciate and understand nature.
-We believe that outdoor based learning and forest school can help promote resilience, good mental and physical well being, emotional intelligence, team working, and social skills.
+Muddy Feet believes that connecting with nature leads us to develop better happier lives and relationships and helps us to appreciate and understand nature.
+We believe that outdoor based learning and forest school can help promote resilience, good mental and physical well being, emotional intelligence, team working, social skills and pro environmental behaviour.
 Muddy Feet is bringing innovative ways of working to schools, communities and organisations.
 We are bringing the opportunity for wild time in today's society that is filled with technology, social media and screen time.

 Muddy Feet is based in Cherwell on the North Oxfordshire, Northamptonshire, Buckinghamshire borders but we work in a number of different locations.

 MUDDY FEET IS THE VISION OF ITS FOUNDING DIRECTOR, ALEXANDRA WILLIAMS.

 A graduate in Environmental and Resource Science, Alex spent a year working with communities in Pangasinan, Philippines on a VSO placement.
 During this year she worked with rural communities to implement environmental projects, training local people in sustainable techniques to help preserve their local food and natural resources.